10 Sports Stars Who Became Actors

 Jason Statham

-After looking at two sports stars that have dipped their toes into the world of acting, now we go into some that have carved out legitimate careers.
-Statham falls firmly into that category and many forget that he actually started out as a diver, representing Great Britain at the 1990 Commonwealth Games.
+After looking at sports stars who dipped their toes into acting, we now turn to those who built lasting Hollywood careers.
+Jason Statham stands firmly in that category.
+Many forget that before his action-hero persona, he competed as a diver, even representing Great Britain at the 1990 Commonwealth Games.

 John Cena